udexon/GOEHDOM/Marxist_TS_CI.md

 To address these concerns, we propose Friendly Human Level Artificial Intelligence (FHLAI) based on HGCI.

-While Marxist class struggle has fallen out of fashion in the West, perhaps due to successfully social engineering or media manipulation, it is now regaining audience in the world's stage due to China's emergence.
-Class struggle may better explains the transition of society as FHLAI gains prominence.

 In order to construct a comprehensive theory for the near future, say 50 years, of mankind, we also consider outer space exploration and simulation, as they provide realistic and practical environments for development of FHLAI and HGCI.